developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 ------

 ### Recent Apps Access
 **Applies only to devices running Android 10 and later**.
-Controls whether recently launched apps can be seen and potentially launched by Users.
-Applies to User Mode only. **Disabled by default**.
+Controls whether a User's recently launched apps can be seen by that User.
+Applies to User Mode only. **Disabled by default** (recent apps are not shown).
 Default value is used if this tag left blank, absent from the config file or contains an invalid value.
 See important [EHS Security Notes](../features/#securitynotes).

 > `IMPORTANT:` Recent Apps Button feature must be ***ENABLED*** (option 0) to use this feature.